paymoapp/api/sections/invoices.md

 * `seq` (int) (optional) specifies the position of this invoice item among the items list
 * `entries` (array of entries ids) (optional) a list of entries that will be marked as billed (it is used when billing time from timesheets)

+### Invoice number

+When creating an invoice, if you don't provide an invoice number, Paymo will automatically create one using the number format and next invoice number from Company Settings (`invoice_format` and `next_invoice_number` attributes of the company object).

+If you provide your custom number, this number will be checked against existing invoice number.
+In case there is already an invoice with the provided number, the creation of the new invoice will fail.
+After each new invoice is created (either the invoice number is automatically assigned or custom defined) the value of `next_invoice_number` will be incremented.

 <a name="create-from-estimate"></a>
 ### Creating an invoice from an estimate